mokimo/milo/due_diligence.md

 # [Due Diligence] Improve milo core automation guidance

-## Problem Statement
+## Problem Issue

-We have two main issues in our PR automation system:
+We have two main problems in our PR automation system:

 1. **Stale Label Interference**
    - The stale label system is being reset by automated workflow comments